 In the final draft of the script, Stephen was written to be a more brutal character; in the barn scene after Django was captured at Candie's mansion, he was supposed to torture Django by burning off his nipples with a hot poker.
 The dialogue from this scene, spoken by Samuel L. Jackson, can be heard on the film's music soundtrack.

-The biblical verse John Brittle is saying before he is killed by Django is a version of Genesis 9:2 "And the fear of you and the dread of you shall be upon every beast of the earth, and upon every fowl of the air, upon all that moveth upon the earth, and upon all the fishes of the sea; into your hand are they delivered."
-This particular verse refers to God giving all the beasts of the earth into man's hand: in the slave culture, black people were considered beasts, not fellow men.
+The Biblical verse Big John Brittle (M.C.
+Gainey) is saying before he is killed by Django (Jamie Foxx) is a version of Genesis 9:2, "And the fear of you and the dread of you shall be upon every beast of the Earth, and upon every fowl of the air, upon all that moveth upon the Earth, and upon all the fishes of the sea; into your hand are they delivered."
+This particular verse refers to God giving all the beasts of the Earth into man's hand.
+In the slave culture, black people were considered beasts, not fellow men.

-After the initial explosion of Candyland plantation towards the films climax, the song "Trinity: Titoli" by Franco Micalizzi is heard playing during Django's exodus.
-An extra smaller explosion was added in post production while Jamie Foxx is walking away from the buildings burning remains to cover the segment of Micalizzi's song "Sleepy type guy" that was uttered to describe the main character of the song.
-This segment was an accurate description for the character of "Trinity" from the 1970 spaghetti western They Call Me Trinity (1970) which this song was written for.
+After the initial explosion of the Candyland plantation, the song "Trinity: Titoli" by Franco Micalizzi is heard playing during Django's exodus.
+An extra smaller explosion was added in post-production while Jamie Foxx is walking away from the building's burning, remains to cover the segment of Franco Micalizzi's song "sleepy tired guy", that was uttered to describe the main character of the song.
+This segment was an accurate description for the character of "Trinity" from the Spaghetti Western They Call Me Trinity (1970), for which this song was written.
 This phrase was used due to the character's introduction of sleeping and being towed across the desert in a makeshift bed tied behind his horse.
-However this quote did not match the character of Django, who is never seen to rest throughout Django Unchained (2012).
-Hence the cover up of this segment of the song, that would have caused some confusion.
+However, this quote did not match the character of Django, who is never seen to rest throughout this movie.
+Hence the cover-up of this segment of the song, that would have caused some confusion.